The Step-by-Step, Easy to Use Plan for Projecting and Managing Your Cash Flow

 Monitor a few straightforward indicators to decipher what the forecast means:

-Runway: how many periods before the cash runs out now.
+Runway: how many periods before the cash runs out.

-Burn rate: mean net cash outflow per time.
+Burn rate: mean net cash outflow per period.

 Days sales outstanding (DSO): average number of days to collect receivables which affects inflow timing.